 But those thirty years have seen great changes come to the house, thanks to Nato himself, and now you are the outlier.
 A Protector who some might call coward, who prefers to remain uninvolved, and has always been considered with himself above all others.
 You’ve heard the whispers, about how you don’t belong, how you don’t deserve the Greavesey name.

 You accepted the position, though.
 It was an elevation in status, and though you saw through the excuses, saw it for what it was, you still felt proud.
-Of all the Protectors, all the Knights to choose from, you had been selected.
+Of all the Protectors, all the Knights to choose from, you

 Yet here you are – one mission in, and you’ve failed.